 There are three primary drivers of long-term appreciation coming out of the recent pandemic crisis.
 Each of the factors will influence future appreciation.
 One of the big changes since the virus struck is that we have seen a migration from extremely dense areas to more “suburban” type locations.

-- Inventory/Supply: Desirable areas in Colorado have one thing in common, lack of supply.
+- Inventory/Supply: The best real estate investments in Denver have one thing in common, lack of supply.
 This is due to high building costs, lack of land, and lack of water for large scale developments.
 This trend will continue and likely accelerate as land becomes even more scarce.

 - Knowledge workers: The post pandemic economy is built on a flexible work force of highly educated knowledge workers.
 Areas that will excel have an abundance of highly educated and well compensated residents.